Nzii3/discord-examples/README.md

 # Running your bot

-Once you've made your main.py file, inserted your `TOKEN` in your main.py file - and you're using Visual Studio Code - press <kbd>CTRL+C<kbd>
+Once you've made your main.py file, inserted your `TOKEN` in your main.py file - and you're using Visual Studio Code - press the green arrow button on the top right of your VSC.

 If this doesn't work, try running: `python3 main.py`.